calcsam/blog-draft/Atonement-sam.md

 The avalanche has the falling rock collides with other rock, gathering mass and velocity, **increasing momentum** as it rolls down the mountain.

+A father suffers physical abuse as a child, and then inflicts it on his children. "visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth generation...."
+(Exodus 34:7)

 ##### Billiard split

 ![](http://i.imgur.com/JcdXl1U.gif)